rbiedrawa/kafka-ksqldb-workshop/Readme.md

 ## Overview

-This workshop will demonstrate how to integrate ksqlDB with an external data source (Elasticsearch) to build **Driver Location Tracking & Monitoring** app.
+This workshop explains how to integrate ksqlDB with an external data source (Elasticsearch) to build **Driver Location Tracking & Monitoring** app and develop ksqlDB queries.

 ![driver-live-location-dashboard.png](./_docs/img/driver-live-location-dashboard.png)